Illiterate DALL-E Learns to Compose: Experiments

 \subsection{Compositional Image Generation}

 We evaluate how effectively the known slots can be reused to generate novel scenes.
 For this, we evaluate the quality of image generations produced by our model from arbitrarily composed slot prompts.
 To build these prompts, we first build a concept library using $K$-means as described in Section \ref{sec:concept-lib}.
-In 3D Shapes and Bitmoji, we apply $K$-means clustering on the slots.
-In 3D Shapes, this results in clusters for \textit{wall}, \textit{object} and \textit{floor} and in Bitmoji for \textit{dress}, \textit{hair}, \textit{neck}, \textit{eyes}, \textit{face} and \textit{collar}.
-These clusters make up our concept library and are visualized in Appendix \ref{ax:additional_qual}.
-To build novel prompts from this library, we simply pick one slot from each cluster.
-In CLEVR and Shapestacks datasets, to build a prompt, it is more natural to pick the object positions first and then sample a slot from the library for that position on the canvas.
-Hence, for CLEVR, we pick a set of random positions keeping a certain distance between the picked positions.
-For Shapestacks, we pick a set of random positions in a vertical tower-like configuration.
+This results in clusters that correspond to semantic concepts such as hair, face, digits, foreground object, floor or wall.
+These are visualized in Appendix \ref{ax:additional_qual}.
+To build prompts from this library, we randomly pick one slot from each cluster.
+When randomly selecting the slots in CLEVR and CLEVRTex, we ensure that objects are separated by a minimum distance while in Shapestacks, we ensure that the objects are in a tower configuration.
+For more details, see Appendix \ref{ax:exp-details-comp-gen}.
 In this way, we generate $40 000$ prompts for each dataset and render the corresponding images.
 We then evaluate the quality of the images by computing the FID score with respect to the true images.
 To support this metric, we also report the training curves of a CNN discriminator that tries to classify between real and model-generated images.
 If generated images are close to the true data distribution, then it should be harder for the discriminator to discriminate and the resulting training curve should converge more slowly.
+We also perform a human evaluation by reporting percentage of users who prefer our generations compared to the baseline.